 Luxembourg is part of the European Union and, as such, follows the EU VAT directive, which aims to harmonise VAT rates within the EU.
 This directive basically specifies that VAT rates must be within a specific range.
 Additionally, you must pay VAT to the government where the product is consumed, regardless of where you’re supplying from.
-That means, if you have clients and consumers in Luxembourg, you pay VAT to the Luxembourg government.
+That means, if you work as a freelancer in Luxembourg, you pay VAT to the Luxembourg government.

 Understanding the nitty-gritty of Luxembourg’s tax processes may seem tricky, which is why we made this simplified VAT guide to help you navigate the system.
 Let’s go!

 A solopreneur based in Luxembourg is subject to four different VAT rates.
 The rate you charge depends on what kind of goods and services you sell:

 Did you know the self-employment rate in Luxembourg is only 8.7%, one of the lowest rates in the EU?
 If you are one of the lucky few sole traders providing services in Luxembourg, you are required to register and pay VAT to the government, given your annual turnover exceeds €35,000.
 Even if you estimate that your turnover will exceed €35,000 in the following year, you should register for VAT.

 The threshold for expat freelancers who are distance selling to taxable clients in Luxembourg is €100,000 per year, so you must register for VAT if your annual sales revenue exceeds this.

 Thresholds are the primary but not sole determinant of when you should register for VAT.
 You may need to register for VAT based on other scenarios even when you do not meet the above mentioned thresholds.